Vyral/mcpherson-sisters/_posts/2021-05-03-cooking-with-kathy-veggie-pizza.md

 6:05 — Closing thoughts

-If you have any questions about this recipe or real estate in general, give us a call.
+If you have any questions about this recipe or real estate, give us a call.
 Bon appetit\!